The center of the categorified ring of differential operators: Introduction

 Assume for the time being that $L\Y$ is bounded, so that the DG category $\ICoh_0(\W^\wedge_{L\Y})$ makes sense for any $L\Y \to \W$.
 Then we can consider the diagram

 \sssec{}

-As an application of the functoriality of $\ICoh_0$, one easily proves that these four squares are commutative.
+As an application of the functoriality of $\ICoh_0$ (specifically, the base-change isomorphisms established in Sections \ref{sec:ICoh-zero-bounded} and \ref{sec:beyond-ev-coc}), one easily proves that these four squares are commutative.
 It follows that the monad $\ev \circ \ev^L \simeq m^\rev \circ m^R$ is isomorphic (as a plain functor) to the monad of the adjunction

 We emphasize again that $\ICoh_0(\pt^\wedge_{\LY}) \simeq \Dmod(\LY)$, with $\ICoh_0(\pt^\wedge_{\LY})$ being well-defined thanks to the boundedness of $\LY$.

 \sssec{}